shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

-The solution I've come up with isn't location dependent like [Google Fi][2] or using expensive international roaming plans but instead gives you ownership and freedom to retain, switch or dispose off your phone numbers across jurisdictions and multiple devices.
+The solution I've come up with isn't location dependent like [Google Fi][2] or using expensive international roaming plans but instead gives you ownership and freedom to retain, switch or dispose of your phone numbers across jurisdictions and multiple devices.

 <!-- more -->